vedantsinghania05/vedantsinghania05.github.io/readme.md

 ## Images

-Here is what the dark version and light version of the template looks like (The template can be toggled between light or dark mode
+Here is what the dark version and light version of the template looks like (The template can be toggled between light or dark mode).
+These are just the defaults, but you can customize the theme as you see fit

 ![2024-11-13 12_50_14-Naya Singhania _ Home](https://github.com/user-attachments/assets/452460b5-9204-463e-a2aa-bbe2410cb69c)
 ![2024-11-13 12_49_52-Naya Singhania _ About](https://github.com/user-attachments/assets/58b75f25-7c7e-4d97-978b-79c602dfe91c)